 A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

-Almost a century after radio broadcasts first began, we still tune into our favourite shows every day, whether it’s in the car, at home, or on the way to work.
+Almost a century after radio broadcasts first began, we still tune into our favorite shows every day, whether it’s in the car, at home, or on the way to work.

 However, few people know the complete history of radio, and what led them to enjoy the incredible sound quality available today.